What is ampullary cancer?

 A risk factor is anything that may increase your chance of having a disease.
 The exact

 for a person to have cancer.
-Some risk factors may not be in your control.
-But others
+Some risk factors may not be in your control, but others

-what you can do about them.
+cancer and what you can do about them.

 What are the symptoms of ampullary cancer?